jdaly04/front-end-group/README.md

 Back-End Deployed Site:https://powerful-garden-17029.herokuapp.com/
 Back-End Github Repo: https://github.com/The-Three-Amigos/back-end-group

-# APPLICATION DESCRIPTION
+## APPLICATION DESCRIPTION

+This is the client-side of a survey application.
+It was developed by a group of three students in General Assembly’s Web Development Immersive: Julia Daly, Ryan Roderick, and Joel Buzzanco.
-This is an application that allows a user to create customized,  single-question surveys, and view the associated answers.
+The application allows users to create custom surveys, have others answer their surveys, and view respective answers to surveys.

-# APPLICATION INSTRUCTIONS
+## APPLICATION INSTRUCTIONS

 Install dependencies with `npm install`.

-# TECHNOLOGIES USED
+## TECHNOLOGIES USED

 HTML5
 CSS3